Paul Ricca: Working with Capone and Nitti

 Ricca advanced very quickly in the gang ranks.
-An early event that contributed to his rise took place outside of the Capone's headquarters in the Hawthorne Hotel in Cicero, Illinois on September 20, 1926.
-While Capone was eating in the restaurant next to the hotel, and as Ricca was about to enter the same restaurant to meet with him, several vehicles being driven by North Side gangsters, Capone’s rivals, began firing several Thompson submachine gun rounds into the air and at the hotel.
+An early event that contributed to his rise occurred outside Capone's headquarters in the Hawthorne Hotel in Cicero, Illinois, on September 20, 1926.
+While Capone was eating in the restaurant next to the hotel, and as Ricca was about to enter the same restaurant to meet with him, several vehicles being driven by North Side gangsters, Capone's rivals, began firing several Thompson submachine gun rounds into the air and at the hotel.
 Ricca, recognizing the oncoming danger, quickly ran to where Capone was sitting and warned him just in time for Capone to get down, saving him from getting shot.
-Ricca suffered a gunshot wound to his left shoulder and, when asked by the police for his name, identified himself with an alias, Louis Barko.
+Ricca sustained a gunshot wound to his left shoulder and, when asked by the police for his name, identified himself with an alias, Louis Barko.

 Capone responded by praising Ricca.
 The two soon became good friends; in 1927, Capone served as the best man at Ricca's wedding.

 In 1929, Capone and Ricca attended the Atlantic City Conference in Atlantic City, New Jersey, the first meeting of all the major criminal gangs in the United States.
 In 1930, Capone sent Ricca to New York City to serve as his emissary in peace talks aimed at ending the Castellammarese War between the New York Italian-American gangs.
-With the establishment of the National Crime Syndicate in 1931, Ricca's prestige and visibility continued to rise.
+Ricca's prestige and visibility continued to rise with the establishment of the National Crime Syndicate in 1931.